When specifying the environment "cloud" when creating or editing a test case, there are two ways to select elements.

 Figure 9 Selecting UI elements you wish to add

-With Element Detection mode deactivated, the "UI Image" tab displays a list of UIs.
+With Element selection mode deactivated, the "UI Image" tab displays a list of UIs.
 From the menu, click “Organize UIs” --> “Organize automatically”.

 Figure 11 UI List

 And a confirmation dialog box will be displayed for summarizing similar UI elements.
-Here, there is a proposal to integrate "Screen 22" and "Screen 24," which correspond to the same screen.
+Here, there is a proposal to integrate "UI246" and "UI247," which correspond to the same screen.
 If this is not a problem, click the OK button to agree.

 Figure 12 Confirmation dialog box for automatic UI organization, and selecting items to integrate